 The inspired, sufficient and certain Word of God provides the foundation and contours of our beliefs and practice.
 Thus, Scripture provides the form and content for preaching, worship, and singing.
 The Bible is God’s self-revelation and states the purpose for which He created us.
 It also helps us to understand our own hearts of sin and the broken world in which we live because of man’s fall into sin.
 Through His Word, God has also revealed the way of salvation in Christ to restore sinful human beings into the image of Christ for His glory.

 Historically, we stand in the trajectory of the New Testament Church and the Ancient Church using the three ancient creeds together known as Tria Symbola or Three Creeds of the Christian faith to express our beliefs: the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed.
 Furthermore, we believe the doctrines of Scripture are summarized best in the 1689 London Baptist Confession of Faith and this sets the theological tone and tenor of our church.

 We teach that these beliefs are not only to inform the mind, but they are to touch the heart, affecting the emotions with a deep, abiding love for Christ, His Word, His holiness, His people and in reaching the lost with God-centered optimism.

 The beliefs of the church are warmly based on Scripture and summarized by historic creeds and reformed confessions.

 Deer Park Fellowship believes these three creeds known together as the "Three Creeds of the Christian Faith" summarize what all Christians have believed throughout history.
-We require a confession of these creeds for membership at the church:
+We require a confession of these creeds for membership at the Deer Park Fellowship: